Danielle's Place of Crafts and Activities

 How to Make the Acorn Shape Book:

-1. Print out the Acorn Bottom onto tan paper and the Acorn Top onto brown paper.
+1. Print out the acorn bottom onto tan paper and the acorn top onto brown paper.
 Cut out the patterns.
 In class have your children glue the cap to the acorn and then draw a face on the acorn.

 Member's Acorn Shape Book Pattern